atoma-network/atoma-node/README.md

 To run the Atoma node in a confidential mode, you need to pass the `confidential` profile to the `docker compose up` command:

+Also please note that if you are on an ARM64 architecture, you need to set the `PLATFORM=linux/arm64` environment variable and then run the `docker compose up` command.

 ```bash
 # Build and start all services
 COMPOSE_PROFILES=chat_completions_vllm,embeddings_tei,image_generations_mistralrs,confidential docker compose up --build